terrastruct/d2/docs/INSTALL.md

 allows for easy uninstall.
 You can easily adjust the used path with `--prefix`.

 Some other niceties are that it'll tell you if you need to adjust `$PATH` or `$MANPATH` to access `d2` and its manpages.
+For releases that bundle TALA, select it with `d2 --layout=tala`; run `d2 layout` to check the installed engines.
+This installer installs only D2 and rejects the obsolete `--tala` option before installation.
+Omit that option when installing D2.
+Older D2 releases require the separate plugin available from the [legacy TALA releases](https://github.com/terrastruct/TALA/releases).
-It can also install [TALA](https://github.com/terrastruct/tala) for you with `--tala`.
-You can also use it to install a specific version of `d2` with `--version`.
-Run it with `--help` for more more detailed docs on its various options and features.
+You can install a specific version of `d2` with `--version`.
+Run the script with `--help` for detailed docs on its options and features.

 If you're still concerned, remember you can run with `--dry-run` to avoid writing anything.